canh25xp/GraduationThesis/OUTLINES.md

 #### Output mode

 Users can choose to highlight the corrections by selecting the "Highlight corrections" box.
-If the user chooses to highlight the corrections, text spans in the output text that are different from the input text are highlighted in blue and a simple explanation of each correction can be displayed by clicking a highlighted text span.
+If the user chooses to highlight the corrections, text spans in the output text that are different from the input text are highlighted in green and a simple explanation of each correction can be displayed by clicking a highlighted text span.
 The appearance of highlighted corrections can be seen in Figure below.
 Displaying corrections with simple explanations can help language learners to understand their mistakes better.
 I extracted the corrections with their edit types using ERRANT.